wifwucite/esphome-ble-controller/README.md

 ![BLE connection from phone](BLE-Services-and-Characteristics.png)

+In addition, there is a command channel, which allows to configure the WIFI credentials for the ESP32 over BLE (among other things).

 ⚠️ **Note**: This controller only works with ESP32 micro-controllers, not with ESP8266 chips because they do not offer built-in BLE support.

 ## Installation